polyglotdev/aws-cloudformation-masterclass-v2-2024/README.md

 ## Conditions

 In AWS CloudFormation, **Conditions** are used to control the creation of resources based on certain conditions.
 Conditions can be used to define when a resource should be created, updated, or deleted.
 This can be useful for implementing logic in your CloudFormation templates.

+## `Fn::GetAtt`

+The `Fn::GetAtt` function returns the value of an attribute from a resource in the template.
+For example, you can use `Fn::GetAtt` to get the public IP address of an EC2 instance or the DNS name of an S3 bucket.